Robertgreenwood27/bookapp/content/chapter1.md

 In the bathroom, Arris faced his reflection in the mirror.
 Disheveled dark hair framed a face etched with discontent.
 But it was his skin that drew his gaze, pale as a corpse and shot through with black veins.
 They seemed to writhe beneath the surface, a network of dark rivers carrying something far more insidious than blood.

 *Look at yourself.
 Pale, drawn, a husk of a human being.
 Those veins... are they darker today?
-Moving?
 No, impossible.
 Just tricks of the light, of a mind frayed by monotony.
 But what if...
 No. Focus.
 Routine.
 Safety in the known, in the repeated.*

 The shower lasted exactly four minutes, a scalding baptism that did little to wash away the dread of the day ahead.
 As steam filled the small space, Arris closed his eyes, his mind dissecting the day ahead with surgical precision.